Another man to have a remarkable escape at the Burning, Michael Stephenson was a member of Dublin Brigade ASU.

 On 2 June, about a week after the Burning, Stephenson was captured in a raid by Auxy F Company, using 3 tenders of Auxy Cadets and an armoured car, on the ‘barracks’ (depot) used by centre city ASU men at 17 Great Strand Street (See BMHWS0127).
 It was actually located on the upstairs floor of his own tailor’s shop!

 The Auxy report says he was found trying to throw away a coat containing a copy of An tÓglach.
 It also lists other interesting items found which the British took away.
 Note also the reference to Capt.
 King, a notorious senior figure in the dark forces of the crown active in Dublin during the Tan War.
 Family lore says the Auxies found a Peter the Painter (Parabellum) automatic with 12 notches on it and credited Stephenson with those achievements.
-They were settling the score when the British Army arrived and saved him from a worse beating, or even death.
+They were settling the score when a British Army officer intervened and saved him from a worse beating, or even death.

 Michael was taken to the Guardroom in City Hall (then occupied by crown forces), a very dangerous place where Dick McKee, Peadar Clancy and Conor Clune had been brutally murdered in custody on Bloody Sunday.
 However, he survived.